Common questions to technology integration

 In addition to Google Drive, there are a number of tools that staff and students use online - and most of them allow sharing and collaboration.
-The list of tools is endless, but it is worth noting that many are featured and reviewed in 2TalkTech.
+The list of tools is endless,

 The issue with cloud-based resources is the storage of information and the privacy laws in Nova Scotia that create strict boundaries in the use of these interactive resources.
 The two pieces of legislation that guide our use of online resources are the Freedom of Information and Protection of Privacy Act (FOIPOP) and the Personal Information International Disclosure Protection Act (PIIDPA).
 Basically we have a duty to protect student personal information, which includes not disclosing or storing personal information outside of Canada.
 Unfortunately, many web-based interactive resources are stored outside of Canada.

 With the popularity of YouTube and other online video platforms, it has become easier to find and display high quality video resources.
 As with any online resource, however, there is a lot of content to sift through.
 It also relies on a fast connection speed and certain programs to run correctly.
 Regardless, the resources listed below offer a good start for teachers in the AVRSB to take advantage of multimedia